tealeeseng/ros2learn/README.md

 This is NOT the official ros2learn repo.
+Here is the [report](https://docs.google.com/presentation/d/1p4OgVFWIdM90edgxUO-WVlWRLzJsPBJvdZayTlmQEjs/edit?usp=sharing) about our project.
 Our robotic workspace can be found at https://github.com/XiaoyanYang2008/ros2learn/tree/dashing/robot_ws

 We are grateful to Acutronic Robotics work!